Kulgam district: Location

-Kulgam is situated near the Pir Panjal Ranges, overlooking the left bank of Veshaw River, along a rough, hilly road from Larow.
-River Veshaw, which drains most of the northern face of Pir Panjal, is the main left-bank tributary of the Jhelum River and traverses through District Kulgam.
-The Veshev is broken into a number of channels to provide drinking water and irrigation for huge tracts of the district's land.
+Kulgam is situated near the Pir Panjal Range, overlooking the left bank of the Veshaw River, along a rough, hilly road from Larow.
+The Veshaw River, which drains most of the northern face of the Pir Panjal Range, is the main left-bank tributary of the Jhelum River and traverses through District Kulgam.
+The Veshaw is broken into a number of channels to provide drinking water and irrigation for large tracts of the district's land.

-Town Kulgam is situated about 68 km (42 mi) from Srinagar and about 17 km from Anantnag.
-Roads connect to the neighbouring districts of Shopian, Pulwama, Anantnag, and Banihal.
+The town of Kulgam is situated about 68 km (42 mi) from Srinagar and about 17 km from Anantnag.
+Roads connect it to the neighbouring districts of Shopian, Pulwama, Anantnag, and Banihal.

 History

 Tazkira Sadat-i-Simanania, compiled by 13th-century scholar and poet Swaleh Reshi, gives the name of place as "Shampora".
 Mir Syed Hussain Simnani later renamed it "Kulgam" (kul for 'clan' and gram for 'village' in Sanskrit).
 Simnani is said to have invited Mir Sayyid Ali Hamadani to Kashmir, with poets including Nund Rishi (Sheikh Noor-ud-din Noorani (RA)) and Lalleshwari.
 These poets and their disciples manifested the composite culture or Kashmiriyat, promoting and encouraging religious and cultural harmony even when viewed as heretics by other Asiatic countries.

 The form of administration from Sher Shah Suri's reign led to creation of a Tehsil during Mughal Rule, through the aegis of Sheikh Hamza Makhdoom.
 This had jurisdiction encompassing Doru, Banihal, Gulabgarh, and Shopian.
 After time, constituent units including Pulwama, Shopian, and Reasi attained the status of district.

 The area had been a hunting place for Mughal emperors and Dogra rulers, especially for Shahanshah Shah Jehan, who laid the "Chinar Bagh" and Maharaja Hari Singh, who discovered the virgin potential of sanctuary at Kutbal.
 The District is the birthplace of Sheikh Noor-ud-din Noorani, the founder of the Rishi order, and of the forefathers of Allama Iqbal and Jawaharlal Nehru.